tatianegercina/FinTech/01-Lesson-Plans/12-NLP/2/Activities/02-Stu_Bossy_Words/README.md

-# Who are the Bossy Words?
+# Bossy Words?

-In this activity, students will use TF–IDF to find the most relevant words from a collection of news articles that talk about money in the [Reuters Corpus](https://www.nltk.org/book/ch02.html#reuters-corpus) bundled in `NLTK`.
-Once they find the most relevant words, they will visualize the words using a word cloud.
+In this activity, you will use TF–IDF to find the most relevant words from a collection of news articles that talk about money in the [Reuters Corpus](https://www.nltk.org/book/ch02.html#reuters-corpus) bundled in `NLTK`.
+Once you find the most relevant words, you will visualize the words using a word cloud.

 ## Instructions

 ### Getting the News About Money

-You will analyze only news that talk about **money**.
-There are two categories on the Reuters Corpus that talk about money: `money-fx` and `money-supply`.
+You will only analyze news that talks about **money**.
+There are two categories in the Reuters Corpus that do this: `money-fx` and `money-supply`.
 In this section, you will filter the news by these categories.

 Take a look into the [Reuters Corpus documentation](https://www.nltk.org/book/ch02.html#reuters-corpus) and check how you can retrieve the categories of a document using the `reuters.categories()` method; write some lines of code to retrieve all the news articles that are under the `money-fx` or the `money-supply` categories.

 **Hint:**
-You can use a comprehension list or a for-loop to accomplish this task.
+You can use a comprehension list or a for loop to accomplish this task.

 ### Calculating the TF–IDF Weights